JobNmadu/Dyn4cast/README.md

 ## Installation

-Althouth it would be possible to install the released version of Dyn4cast from [CRAN](https://CRAN.R-project.org) in future, presently, only the development version is available.
+Although it would be possible to install the released version of Dyn4cast from [CRAN](https://CRAN.R-project.org) in future, presently, only the development version is available.
 The canonical form to do this
 is: